Build the zip file¶

 This should output something like:

-When a Belgian ID card is inserted in your smart card reader, it should output more detailed information.
+When a Belgian ID card is inserted in your smart card reader, it should output the information found on the card.

 Here is a collection of problems reported by Windows users: